phillipbarron/slate-data-filter-plugin/README.md

 ### Filter data on enter handler

-Removes any data props which would otherwise be inherited on Enter
+Removes any data props which would otherwise be inherited on Enter.

+Accespts a whitelist parameter to allow defined values to be inherited.

+### usage

-#### usage
+#### no whitelist

 ```js
 import React, { Component } from 'react'